 The best varieties of thalictrum and how to grow

-Often thought of as tall, airy plants with finely cut foliage and a froth of flower, meadow rues are, in fact, much more varied.
-Organic gardener Val Bourne is your guide to growing thalictrum and recommends the best varieties.
+Often thought of as tall, airy plants with finely cut foliage and a froth of flower, thalictrum are, in fact, much more varied.
+Organic gardener and plant expert Val Bourne is your guide to growing thalictrum and recommends the best varieties.
 Photographs Lynn Keddie

 Gardeners invariably think of thalictrum, or meadow rues, as tall, airy plants with ferny foliage and slender stems topped by mauve flowers.
 A herbaceous perennial, thalictrum take their name from Thalia, one of the Greek muses, and often exude a delicate, willowy charm that few of us can resist.